Diabolic Debate: The Nightmare on Elm Street Remake

 RobG: It’s funny you make the Hammer reference in comparison to our current crop of remakes, because I always use that one too.
 Imagine if there was Internet during the Hammer period?
 People would’ve gone nuts!
 Alas, even though I grew up on the series and I love Englund’s portrayal as much as the next fan, I’m all for Jackie Earle Haley.

 I think it’s interesting that we’re at the point where we have a new Freddy, Jason and Michael Myers.
-Inevitably there’s going to be a third actor playing Freddy eventually.
+Inevitably, there’s going to be a third actor playing Freddy eventually.
 And think about it, who’s better as Dracula?
 Bela Lugosi?
 Christopher Lee?
 Or Gary Oldman?
 I think they’re all great Draculas!
 Much like Derek Mears was the best part of the Friday The 13th remake, I feel Jackie will be the standout for Nightmare.

 Now, with that said, I need to argue with a lot of the fan’s nitpicking at little details.
 “The sweater’s not the same!”
 Why?
 Because it doesn’t have full red sleeves like in the original?
-Well, then by that rationale, the sweater wasn’t the same for Nightmare’s two though eight then when it was fully striped!
+Well, then by that rationale, the sweater wasn’t the same for Nightmare’s 2 though 8 then when it was fully striped!
 “He doesn’t look like Freddy, he looks like a burn victim!”
 Well, yeah!
 He is a burn victim!
 And he’s talking the way he talks in that trailer because as a burn victim, he no longer has lips.
 Like you said before, we don’t want the exact same movie as the original, it’s got to be different, so I’m okay with Freddy being different and I have faith that Haley will deliver something memorable.

 I think for the next trailer, Platinum Dunes really needs to focus on the new aspects of their movie to win over the skeptics.
 You got a good look at Krueger on your set visit.
 What are your thoughts?